Murray leads charge as Nuggets beat Timberwolves 133-107

-Called out by Malone after a lackadaisical performance in a loss at Golden State last week, the Nuggets responded by playing with more intensity.
-It was the first time they've had 40 assists since April 6, 2013.
+Called out by coach Michael Malone after a lackadaisical performance at Golden State last week, the Nuggets starting unit responded by playing with more intensity.

-"The message was delivered.
-The guys embraced it, accepted it, owned it and went out and played tonight at a very high level," Malone said.

 Karl-Anthony Towns had 34 points and 10 rebounds to pace a Timberwolves team that's fading from playoff contention.
 Towns did a little bit of everything to keep the Timberwolves close until Denver pulled away in the third quarter.
 He had one play where he quickly applied the brakes to shake free from Jokic and then stepped back to hit a long jumper.
 Towns grinned on his way back down the floor.